ysnitko/dashboard/README.md

 Users should be able to:

-- View the optimal layout for each page depending on their device's screen size
+- View the optimal layout for each page depending on their device's screen size (screen & mobile)
   ![DATA TABLE](https://github.com/ysnitko/link_shortering/blob/main/src/assets/images/Screenshot1.png)
 - Built-in user authorization mechanism.The user's email and password are used as credentials
   ![DATA TABLE](https://github.com/ysnitko/link_shortering/blob/main/src/assets/images/Screenshot1.png)